You must provide documents to support your application for this visa. As part of the visa application process you will need to use

 guidelines on attaching documents to an online visa application may assist you in lodging a complete visa application.

-In your visa application you will be asked for information about each member of your family unit even if they do not intend to migrate with you, for example dependent children or a partner.
+In your visa application you will be asked for information about each member of your family unit even if they do not intend to migrate with you, for example children or a partner.
 Information about which family members are considered to be 'members of your family unit' for migration purposes is available by referring to

 including family members in your application.